xamantra/momentum/docs/README.old.md

     <hr>

 - <b id="momentumresetallcontext-method">Momentum.resetAll(context)</b> method - Reset all controllers and their models.
-This method requires `BuildContext` because internally it calls `inheritFromWidgetOfExactType` method.
+This method requires `BuildContext` because internally it calls `dependOnInheritedWidgetOfExactType` method.
 Good thing is that you can do something before this method gets actually executed like showing confirmation dialog.

   - You can easily call this method: `Momentum.resetAll(context);`
   - The `onResetAll` parameter.
 Take a look at this example, assuming we have a logout function that resets everything.